fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_06-01.rst

   the installations and it is expected to find an optimized version of that library.

-  BC Project LS206-01
+  * BC Project: HPCBIOS_06-01
-  Date of policy: 1st November 2011
+  * Date of Policy: 1st November 2012
-  First Update: 15th July 2011
-  Second Update: 23rd September 2011

 The suite of maintained packages consists of: